martindao/incident-status-rca-portal/README.md

 - Prevention planning and process improvement

 ### Portfolio Value
-This is an original inspired rebuild, not a direct clone.
-It demonstrates understanding of incident management without requiring production infrastructure.
+This is an original portfolio project built by Martin Dao to demonstrate incident communication, stakeholder trust, and structured RCA workflows without depending on production infrastructure.

-## Inspiration

-This project was inspired by [openstatusHQ/openstatus](https://github.com/openstatusHQ/openstatus), an open-source status platform.
-It is an original rebuild for portfolio demonstration purposes, not a direct clone.

 ## License